How can out-of-stock products affect your ecommerce business?

-- They find a substitute for the out-of-stock products in your store
+- Find a substitute for the out-of-stock products in your store

-- They substitute it with a product from competitor’s store
+- Substitute it with a product from competitor’s store

-- They cancel the purchase until the product out of stock is back at the particular store
+- Cancel the purchase until the product out of stock is back at the particular store

 As it becomes evident the majority of the above-mentioned points aren’t a beneficial scenario for vendors.
 However, there are some hopes that the purchase will be done after all when the customer delays the purchase with the hope of finding it again in-stock.

-That’s where the retailer should use all channels he can to bring the product in stock as quickly as possible to prevent the customers from going to the competitor’s store.
+That’s where the retailer should use all channels he can to bring the product in stock as quickly as possible.
+He should prevent the customers from going to the competitor’s store.